fabianaiolfi/joeynmt-toy-models/README.md

 The BLEU score peaks around a vocabulary size of 1-2k when using BPE.
 As discussed in the tutorial, all results are to be regarded with caution due to the small training size and low amount of epochs.

-3. Manually check translation `low_resource_word_level`
+3. Manually check translation

+`low_resource_word_level`
 Every sentence contains a `<unk>`, sometimes more than half the tokens in the sentence are unknown.
 This is probably due to the low vocabulary treshold.

 `low_resource_bpe_level_1k` and `low_resource_bpe_level_2k`

 No `<unk>` to be seen, which was to be expected.
 By just eyeballing the translations, sentences mostly seem to look like complete sentences.
-Now and then there are nonsensical word repetitions like "Getro , Betro , Betrg , Betrg , Betrg , Betrg , Scag".
+Now and then there are nonsensical word repetitions like
+> Getro , Betro , Betrg , Betrg , Betrg , Betrg , Scag.

 `low_resource_bpe_level_3k` and `low_resource_bpe_level_4k`

 I can't really see a difference to the 1k and 2k translations.
 This translation way worse according to the BLEU score, but I couldn't tell.

 `low_resource_bpe_level_8k`

-Lots of repetition, my favourite being: "In effetti , in realtà , il mondo , il mondo , il mondo , il mondo , il mondo , il mondo , il mondo , il mondo".
+Lots of repetition, my favourite being:
+> In effetti , in realtà , il mondo , il mondo , il mondo , il mondo , il mondo , il mondo , il mondo , il mondo